danistrebel/genai-factory/README.md

 You'll need to configure your projects as expected by the `1-apps` module of each factory.
 On the other hand, you will need to configure the `terraform.tfvars` of `1-apps` with all the values expected (by default automatically populated by `0-projects`).
-If your platform team doesn't use [FAST project factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/2-project-factory), they can read requirements from the yaml files defining each project in the data folder under each `0-project module`.
+If your platform team doesn't use [FAST project factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/2-project-factory), they can read the requirements from the yaml files defining each project in the data folder under each `0-project` module.

 # Networking Configuration

 By default, `1-apps` modules create VPCs and other networking components if these are needed by the infrastructure and applications.
-These include VPCs, subnets, routes, DNS zones, private Google access and more.
+These include VPCs, subnets, routes, DNS zones, private Google access, and more.

 You also have the option to leverage existing VPCs.
-In this case it will be your responsibility to create everything is needed by the application to work.
+In this case, it will be your responsibility to create everything needed by the application to work.

 To do so, make sure your `terraform.tfvars` in `1-apps` contains this configuration: